TommyC81/TouchOSC/README.md

 ## Remote
  Double-click on a device to toggle bypass.

- Click on name of remote control to reset.
+ Click on the name of a remote control to reset.

 ## Clips
  Double left/right arrows pans left/right by 8 scenes.